Swim lessons

 Who are lessons for?

-Cannonball serves children ages 3 and up through adults with one-on-one lessons.
+Cannonball serves children age 3 and up through adults with one-on-one lessons.
 There is also a Baby & Best Friend program for ages 9 months to 2 years with a caregiver in the water.

 How long does it take to learn to swim?